If you're a fingerstyle player and you need a new set of strings for your nylon guitar, this is the guide for you.

 Tie-End vs Ball-End Nylon Strings

 Nylon guitar strings come in two main end types: tie-end and ball-end.
-Traditional tie-end strings require you to knot them at the bridge of your guitar, providing an authentic classical setup and potentially a purer tone.
+Traditional tie-end strings are much more common and require you to knot them at the bridge of your guitar, using a specific technique to avoid string slippage.

-Now that we understand how to distinguish between the different types of nylon guitar strings, let's look at choosing the best guitar strings for fingerstyle guitar.
+Now that we understand how to distinguish between the different types of nylon guitar strings, let's look at choosing the best nylon guitar strings for fingerstyle or guitar.
+You can put these sets on your nylon crossover or regular classical guitar.

 1. D'Addario EJ45